GuySimai/GuySimai/README.md

 - Developed and normalized database tables to ensure data integrity and efficient storage.
 - Used PostgreSQL for designing, developing, and managing the database.

-**Test Creation system - Jave**
+**Exam Creation System - Java**
 - Developed a system from scratch in Java using object-oriented programming (OOP) principles.
 - Applied key OOP concepts such as inheritance, encapsulation, and polymorphism to enhance the system's functionality.
 - Implemented file handling techniques, working with both text and binary files to store questions, answers, and exam results.